mautrix/docs/bridges/go/whatsapp/authentication.md

       Settings <img src="./settings.svg" class="wa-menu-icon" alt=""/>
       and select Linked devices.
    3. Point your phone at the image sent by the bot to capture the code.
-3. Finally, the bot should inform you of a successful login and the bridge should start creating portal rooms for your recent WhatsApp groups and private chats.
+3. Finally, the bot should inform you of a successful login.
+If you enabled backfill before logging in, andthe bridge should start creating portal rooms for all your WhatsApp groups and private chats.
+If not, rooms will be created when you receive a message.

 Please note that the bridge uses the web API.
 Prior to v0.2.0 and the multidevice update, your phone had to be connected to the internet for the bridge to work.